Estimated Reading Time: 10 minutes

 With the right care package and care plan in place though, you can still enjoy plenty of independence whilst also receiving any necessary social care and support that they require.

-Receiving live in care, entering into an independent living scheme or living in a brilliant residential care home allows you to maintain your independence is a great example of independence in health and social care.
+Receiving live in care or living in a brilliant residential care home that allows you to maintain your independence is a great example of independence in health and social care.

 Promoting independence in the elderly is simple: it’s about enabling people to do more for themselves, make choices and have a greater degree of control over their life.